blender-to-gmstudio/blender-to-bbmod/README.md

 `Bones` and `Ids` are currently not supported.
 * Export the model using `Export BBMOD`
 * Load the model by calling `var mymodel = BBMOD_Model.from_file("mymodel.bbmod");`

+## Current limitations
+* Object transforms aren't applied yet
+* Only a single BBMOD_Node is exported and all objects are "attached" to that
+* No support for object hierarchies